HitaloM/PyKorone/docs/source/usage_and_configuration/basics.md

 Commands can be used in both group and private chats.
 In group chats, you can optionally mention _PyKorone_ along with the command name to avoid conflicts with other bots.
 For example, you can use `/start@PyKoroneBot` to check the availability of _PyKorone_ without invoking the `/start` command of other bots.

-## Getting Help
+## Learning Commands

 Unlike other bots, _PyKorone_ does not have a help menu with all available commands.
-Instead, you can use the [Modules](/modules/index) section to learn about the available modules and their commands, this decision was made to create a more organized and detailed documentation of how to use _PyKorone_.
+Instead, you can use the [Modules](/modules/index) section to learn about the available commands.
+Each module has a list of commands that are related to a specific functionality.

-## Next Steps

-Now that you know the basics of using _PyKorone_, you can move on to the [Modules](/modules/index) section to learn about the available modules and their commands.
-If you have any questions or need help, you can join the [GitHub discussions](https://github.com/HitaloM/PyKorone/discussions).